 Business Context > Business Model

-Healthcare providers need to be able to refer patients to the care they need, anywhere in the province in a fair and consistent manner.
+Healthcare providers need to be able to access specialist advice and refer patients to the care they need, anywhere in the province in a fair and consistent manner.
 Current paper based referrals and disconnected electronic systems are a significant barrier to this.